 NORTHERN WARFARE ORIENTATION CORSE (NWOC)

 The NWOC is conducted at Fort Greely, Alaska, and familiarizes selected ROTC Cadets with summer military operations in northern areas.
-Cadets are taught the fundamentals of inland waterway operations, military mounteneering, basic knot tying, and rope management techniques.
+Cadets are taught the fundamentals of inland waterway operations, military mountaineering, basic knot tying, and rope management techniques.
 Training progresses to balance climbing where cadets develop confidence, skills, and abilities required to move over rock.
-Cadets hone their newly learned skills with further training as members of rope parties, where they use artificial climbing aids such as snaplinks, pitons, and ropes.
+Cadets hone their newly learned skills with further training as members of rope parties, where they use artificial climbing aids such as snap links, pitons, and ropes.